valora-inc/wallet/.github/pull_request_template.md

 _An explanation of how the changes were tested or an explanation as to why they don't need to be._

+_Does this need to be tested by QA in the next release cycle?
+If so please give a brief explanation of how to test these changes._

 ### Related issues

 - Fixes #[issue number here]